Current Events and Links

 May 2, 2012 - China exerts great control over its citizen's use of the Internet.
 All international Internet traffic goes through a few

 gateways that China can monitor.
-Sites that they think are undesirable, like Youtube, Twitter, and Facebook are blocked.
+Sites that they think are undesirable, like YouTube, Twitter, and Facebook are blocked.
 Google Drive's new cloud

 storage will also apparently be blocked.